qhampton/train-scheduler/README.md

 Enter a train name, destination, star time, and frequency in minutes to see the next one that is showing up.

+Put in the military time and we will give you the common time.

 ## Must Include:
 * Train Name
 * Destination